vikrant094/connectsMLDots/docs/NLP/books/natural-language-understanding/README.md

-This page demystifies Graph neural networks by Lingfei Wu, Peng cui, Jian Pei, Liang Zhao.
+This page demystifies Trandsformers for Natural Language Processing by Denis Rothman.

 ## Table of contents